eecse4750/e4750_2022fall_project-LZSS-qz2487-bh2803/README.md

 # e4750_2022Fall_Project
 This is the repo for our final project of EECSE4750 Heterogeneous Computing.
 Our topic is LZSS parallel compression.
+We use a parallel implementation of LZSS algorithm to comrpess data.

 ## File Organization
 ```